 - Ensure that your “header” or featured image on your blog tells the story of the blog post in some way – either with an image that represents your content or a text overlay with the blog post title or both.

 Have you got a million image ideas swimming around in your head now?
-What images have you used in your blog posts before?
+What images do you find get successfully shared from your blog?
 Let me know what you think in the comments below.

 Pssst: Want to learn how to create original visual content that drives free traffic to your business, even if you are creatively-challenged and time-poor?
 Join me for my new webinar!